MigueSR13/MigueSR13/README.md

 - 👋 Hi, I’m @MigueSR13
-- 👀 I’m interested in Languages, C++, Python, SQL, Data Science, Applications from Desktop and Cloud Computing.
+- 👀 I’m interested in C, C++, Python, SQL, Data Science, Applications from Desktop and Cloud Computing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Allwats All of the above 😅.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---